blackroxs/lrn2lrn/lessons/shirong-glenice_crypto/Crypto.md

 Using an example from: http://practicalcryptography.com/ciphers/simple-substitution-cipher/

 We have prepared some easy practices!
-The is interesting to try out too: https://cryptopals.com/
+This is interesting to try out too: https://cryptopals.com/

 # Usage of tools
 Online tools are useful in breaking ciphers with English words.
 However, automation and scripting will definitely be more efficient in CTFs and competitions.